Get Tech Tips

-Some techs won't clean their vans no matter how slow or busy the schedule gets, but for most of us, we prefer a clean and organized vehicle.
-However, our van cleanliness can slip a bit in the really busy season it can slip a bit.
+Some techs won't clean their vans, no matter how slow or busy the schedule gets, but most of us prefer a clean and organized vehicle.
+However, our van cleanliness can slip a bit in the really busy season.

 One way to think of entropy is the tendency for energy to be “wasted” or for energy to become more disorganized as it is changed from one form to another.
-In practical terms the higher the entropy the greater the waste in moving energy around and the lower the entropy the less energy is wasted or unusable.
+In practical terms, the higher the entropy, the greater the waste in moving energy around.
+The lower the entropy, the less energy is wasted or unusable.

-Another way to think of entropy is simply the tendency for everything to go from more organized to less organized over time.
+Alternatively, you can think of entropy as the tendency for everything to go from more organized to less organized over time.

-When we talk about entropy in classroom settings when analyzing a pressure-enthalpy diagram of a refrigeration circuit like the one shown above.
-You will notice the red shape is nearly a rectangle other than the slanted line on the right that shows what happens when the refrigerant is compressed.
-Rather than going straight up and down it curves to the right to show that additional heat is added to the refrigerant (enthalpy) as it is compressed.
-This increase in enthalpy follows something called lines of constant entropy, in other words, as more energy is added to a system the faster the molecules move and the less organized they become.
+When we talk about entropy in classroom settings, we typically do it when analyzing a pressure-enthalpy diagram of a refrigeration circuit like the one shown above.
+You will notice the red shape is nearly a rectangle, barring the slanted line on the right; that line shows what happens when the refrigerant is compressed.
+Rather than going straight up and down, it curves to the right to show that additional heat is added to the refrigerant (enthalpy) as it is compressed.
+This increase in enthalpy follows something called lines of constant entropy; in other words, as more energy is added to a system, the faster the molecules move and the less organized they become.

-As pressure and temperature increase, so (generally) does entropy, just like when it get’s hot and the dispatcher starts putting the pressure on you your van entropy also increases.
+As pressure and temperature increase, so (generally) does entropy.
+When it gets hot and the dispatcher starts putting pressure on you, your van entropy also increases.

 In a refrigeration circuit, the system will work more efficiently when we achieve the desired movement of BTUs with a minimal amount of entropy.
-Practically speaking this means using lower pressures and temperatures to move heat from one place to another when possible, but we still need to get the job done of moving heat from one place to another and in that process, entropy WILL occur.
+Practically speaking, this means using lower pressures and temperatures to move heat from one place to another when possible, but we still need to get the job of moving heat from one place to another done.
+In that process, entropy WILL occur.

-So don't use me as an excuse for a messy van, but if your boss hassles you too much on a busy day you can remind him of what we discussed today.
-Heat and pressure result entropy and the back of that van… that's entropy baby.
+So, don't use me as an excuse for a messy van, but if your boss hassles you too much on a busy day, you can remind him of what we discussed today.
+Heat and pressure result in entropy, and the back of that van—that's entropy, baby.

-P.S. – For those of you engineering types I know that this article took some liberty with definitions.
+P.S. – For those of you engineering types, I know that this article took some liberty with definitions.
 It's an analogy, not a doctoral physics thesis.
 You can find another explanation of entropy HERE and see if it's to your liking.